Jed-Kass/binary-convert-py/README.md

 into its binary notation,
 e.g. 11000000.1010100.00000001.00000001

-Currently, you must enter the address one octet at a time.
-Parsing will be added in the near future.
+As of Version 0.6 you may enter a full IP address and it will be parsed automatically.

-NOTE: As of the latest commit, error handling and sanity tests are broken.
+As of Version 0.6 all error handling is broken, so verify that the IP address is valid if you are experiencing issues.